azfaray/chipathon_chipabros/README.md

 > [!IMPORTANT]
 > > **Last Updated: 14 August 2025**
 > >
-> > Update notes: We have added section 9 , which contains the results of our timing characterization using CharLib.
+> > Update notes: We have added section 9 (contains the results of our timing characterization using CharLib) along with our revised specification in section 3

 ---